-Since this is one of my first blog posts in English, I’m going to tell you a bit about my background.
+Since this is one of my first blog posts in English, I’m going to tell you a bit about me.
 I was a rebellious teenager, to say the least.
 As a matter of fact, I wasn’t a very happy go lucky kid.
 I used to be, when I was younger, but once I turned ten, I started to see things differently.
 The term ‘old soul’ doesn’t really fit me, because even at the age of 25 I’m going to have my birthday party at Disneyland Paris!
-And I’m counting the days until I can hug Mickey Mouse, like you wouldn’t believe.
+And I’m counting the days until I can hug Mickey Mouse like you wouldn’t believe.
 But I just didn’t fit in.
-I noticed pain, injustice and inequality and it bothered me.
-Earlier than my peers, or maybe it just affected me more.
 I asked myself too many questions.
 I expected too much from the other kids.
 I thought about the future a lot, and I voiced a lot of concerns that my classmates didn’t care about.
-It made me an outsider, and that made me feel like there was something wrong with me.
+It made me an outsider.
 In easy terms: I grew up too fast.

 Green Day was my gateway to punk rock, but also to understanding that I had a place in this world.
 I’d never heard music so angry and emotional, so frank, so tongue-in-cheek, so… truthful!
 Or at least it was my truth, and it hit home.
 Whenever I felt down, or depressed, or like I didn’t want to go on anymore, I just turned up the volume of my iPod and found my comfort in knowing I was not, and never would be, alone again.
 So I suppose you could say Green Day is the reason I’m #stillbreathing today.

 And that’s why I just love the campaign they put up, yesterday.

 When Still Breathing came out as a new single, I fell in love with it immediately.
 After the album series that wasn’t all that, a song this amazing was all it took to make everyone spring back to attention.